-Remind there is always some 'pre-load' in the damper: typically this is around 10kg for the standard Koni damper.
+Remind there is always some 'pre-load' in the damper: typically this is around 7-8kg for the standard Koni damper.
 This 'pre-load' depends on damper make, type and the internal gas pressure.

-In a non pre-load condition, as long as the damper is not fully extended, turning the platform C only raises the ride height (and lowers the pressure inside the damper).
+In a non pre-load condition, as long as the damper is not fully extended, turning the platform C only changes the car ride height (and lowers the pressure inside the damper).
 When the damper gets fully extended, turning on the platform C increases vertical spring pre-load on the car.
 We advise though, not to proceed this way, because some dampers (including Koni) should not be used fully extended.
-Therefore we advise to use the droop-stop A.
+Therefore we advise to use, for both mono and twin configurations, the droop-stop (A).

-Pre-load is the necessary force that has to be applied to the spring to modify its length with respect to the static length value.
+Pre-load in this text is considered to be the necessary force that has to be applied to the spring to change its length with respect to the static length value.